 Bereaved Partner’s Paternity Leave

-From 6 April 2026, a new right to Bereaved Partner's Paternity Leave will support employees who lose the mother or primary adopter of their child within the first year of their child's life or adoption.
-This is a day one right, meaning employees are eligible from their first day of employment.
+This will support employees who lose their partner or the mother of their child within the first year of their child's life or adoption.
+This is a day-one right, meaning employees are eligible from their first day of employment.

 Key changes